eashwar/eash.dev/posts/2025-postmortem-01.md

 lots of highlights, but mainly gradual improvement

-## the journey to day 200 and feeling of plateauing
+## the journey to day 200: excellent growth, trip to europe

 the next 100 days

+## lead up to october

 ## the mechatober hurdle